-Cork International Film Festival is delighted to present Cork Costume Trail in partnership with the Irish Costume Archive Project, proudly supported by Cork City Council Placemaking Fund and hosted by The Gate Cinema, the River Lee and The Metropole Hotel.
+Cork International Film Festival was delighted to present the Cork Costume Trail in partnership with the Irish Costume Archive Project, proudly supported by Cork City Council Placemaking Fund and hosted by The Gate Cinema, the River Lee and The Metropole Hotel.

-This curated selection from the Irish Costume Archive Project includes costumes from The Wind That Shakes the Barley, The Tudors, Little Women, Breakfast on Pluto and Frank.
-Each costume has been specially selected to celebrate its connection to Cork and will be displayed throughout the Festival in venue windows to allow for safe, socially distanced visiting.
+This curated selection from the Irish Costume Archive Project included costumes from The Wind That Shakes the Barley, The Tudors, Little Women, Breakfast on Pluto and Frank.
+Each costume was specially selected to celebrate its connection to Cork and was displayed throughout the Festival in venue windows to allow for safe, socially distanced visiting.

-Follow the Cork Costume Trail across the city using the CIFF Podcast, featuring interviews with Cork Costume Trail curators Eimer Ní Mhaoldomhnaigh and Veerle Dehaene, Cork Public Museum curator Daniel Breen, and introductions by Red FM’s Dave Mac Ardle.
-Tune in to the CIFF Podcast at each stop for unique insights and behind-the-scenes stories.
+The Cork Costume Trail was easily explored across the city using the CIFF Podcast, featuring interviews with Cork Costume Trail curators Eimer Ní Mhaoldomhnaigh and Veerle Dehaene, Cork Public Museum curator Daniel Breen, and introductions by Red FM’s Dave Mac Ardle.
+Attendees tuned in to the CIFF Podcast at each stop for unique insights and behind-the-scenes stories.